 The Hampshire Police and Crime Panel (PCP) is responsible for scrutinising and supporting the Police and Crime Commissioner (PCC) for Hampshire.
-The PCC, Michael Lane, sets key policing priorities through his Police and Crime Plan, and determines the policing element of council tax, amongst other responsibilities.
+The PCC, sets key policing priorities through their Police and Crime Plan, and determines the policing element of council tax, amongst other responsibilities.

 Meeting formally around four times per year, the PCP examines and makes recommendations on various aspects of the PCC’s activity.
 In particular, powers include:

 - reviewing the draft Police and Crime Plan

 - reviewing (and having the power to veto) the PCC's proposed Council Tax precept levels

 - reviewing and scrutinising decisions and actions by the PCC

 - scrutinising the PCC's annual report

 - confirming (and having the power to veto) the Chief Constable’s appointment

 - confirming senior officer (Chief Executive, Chief Financial Officer) and political roles (Deputy Police and Crime Commissioner) in the PCC’s office

 - to appoint an acting PCC, if required